Here are 5 pubs where you can watch and enjoy Euro 2020 in Glasgow this summer

 Ever since David Marshall palmed away Aleksander Mitrovic’s penalty back in November, Scotland has been gripped by Euros fever, with the nation finally ready to see the team star at their first international tournament since the 1998 World Cup.

-Euro 2020 finally kicks off on June 11 this year, with Scotland’s first game coming two days later, as Czech Republic visit Hampden Park.
+Euro 2020 finally kicked off on June 11 this year, with Scotland’s first game coming two days later, as Czech Republic took a 2-0 win away from Hampden Park, however, Scotland have a chance to make amends in the best possible way, visiting England at Wembley this Friday.

-With only 12,000 tickets available for Scotland’s opening game, pub giant Greene King have offered fans the ‘ultimate experience’ this summer, with their various sport pubs in Glasgow ready for the tournament and available to book now.
+With fans advised not to travel to London for the game, pub giant Greene King have offered fans the best alternative and the ‘ultimate experience’ this summer, with their various sport pubs in Glasgow ready for the game and available to book now.

 The popular pub chain aims to give fans the best view and atmosphere’ and promises to be your choice as the ‘Home of Pub Sport’ this summer – but where are the best Glasgow pubs to watch the championships this summer?